 Technology advances within the marine information ecosystem will significantly reduce the time from survey instruction to marine insight.
 Low-cost drones (autonomous underwater vehicles) and advanced data analytics will seamlessly connect surveyors, marine analysts and decision makers.
 Drones are now small enough to be launched by one person from the shore and cost less that €100K allowing pre-configuration for marine applications such as scour and sediment transport analysis.
 Surveyors may no longer need to operate manned sea going vessels and marine surveying may become a land based activity operated by personnel deployed on-demand.
 Combine the drones with Internet connectivity, geospatial data fusion, and linked data descriptions accessible on the web, and marine analysts will have the information they need for assessing situations rapidly.
 In addition, ongoing curation of marine information made accessible to teams of analysts through open and closed data policies will increase geo-spatial knowledge and drive improvements in environmental predictions.

-The technological innovations will include the exploitation of semantic alignment and linked data interface to better expose and exploits data sets' semantic profile and the adoption of scalable array databases solutions for the management of IoT data streams.
-Through these advances EXPOSURES aims to:
+The technological innovations include the exploitation of semantic alignment and linked data interface to better expose and exploits data sets' semantic profile and the adoption of scalable array databases solutions for the management of IoT data streams.
+Through these advances EXPOSURES aimed to:

-The emerging data-driven marine industry will create opportunity to address many challenges within the blue economy.
+The emerging data-driven marine industry creates opportunities to address many challenges within the blue economy.
 From port operations to marine aquaculture and offshore windfarms, these technologies will provide industry with ways to transform risks management for maintenance, crisis and regulatory compliance.

-Internet-connected underwater drones (SUNRISE AUVs) will send observations to a geo-spatial environmental data fusion platform (EXPOSURES) that prepares data for marine risk analysis (Open Telemac) allowing for rapid response impact analysis.
-The trial investigates how a representative marine information ecosystems can support industry decision makers and brings together key stakeholders to understand acceptance and emerging business models for commercial viability.
+Internet-connected underwater drones (SUNRISE AUVs) send observations to a geo-spatial environmental data fusion platform (EXPOSURES) that prepares data for marine risk analysis (Open Telemac) allowing for rapid response impact analysis.
+We developed a proof of concept demonstrator that investigated how a representative marine information ecosystems can support industry decision makers and brings together key stakeholders to understand acceptance and emerging business models for commercial viability.

-IT Innovation leads the EXPOSURES project capturing requirements from the marine industry and science stakeholders, and transforming them into capabilities necessary to exploit data sources from the Internet of underwater things.
-IT Innovation is responsible for all technological aspects of design, development and operations of the EXPOSURES Platform along with the development of pilots to be conducted in Porto, Portugal.
+IT Innovation led the EXPOSURES project, capturing requirements from the marine industry and science stakeholders, and transforming them into capabilities necessary to exploit data sources from the Internet of underwater things.
+IT Innovation was responsible for all technological aspects of design, development and operations of the EXPOSURES Platform.

 The EXPOSURES project was a 9 month project funded by the EU FP7 "SUNRISE" project.